 Situated on forested grounds in the center of the five-college area of Western Massachusetts and the foothills of the Berkshire Mountains, the Edward P. Boland VA Medical Center in Leeds/Northampton stands on 105 acres of "Old Bear Hill" and has 26 buildings in red brick colonial style.
 The greater Northampton area consists of several small towns with big-city offerings.
 Although a city of approximately 28,000 in population, the Northampton area contains many rural features and large public parks.
 Northampton has been rated as the most politically-liberal medium-size city (population 25,000-99,000) in the United States (based on U.S. Census demographics, election returns, and other criteria).
+The city has a high proportion of residents who identify as gay and lesbian, a high number of same-sex households, and is a popular destination for the LGBTQQIA+community.
+Northampton has the most lesbian couples per capita of any city in the USA.

-Western Massachusetts also boasts a superb mix of arts and culture, from theater and art galleries to museums, historic homes, and world-class arts, including dance and fine crafts.
+Western Massachusetts also boasts a superb mix of arts and culture, from theater and art galleries to museums, historic homes and world-class arts, including dance and fine crafts.
 One of several famous former residents was Sojourner Truth, who once called the Florence area of Northampton home.

 There are also several homes in the area that were part of the Underground Railroad.
 We're also a neighbor to the charming towns that are home to The Five Colleges Consortium, which are some of the leading academic institutions in the nation: University of Massachusetts at Amherst, Amherst College, Smith College, Hampshire College, and Mount Holyoke College.
 As a result, the local communities have a large college population and a bus system that regularly connects with each of the colleges in the area.
 There is also an extensive "rail trail" system that connects just across the road from the Medical Center and goes on for miles connecting several communities in the area.
-Our region has an amazing range of activities like snowboarding, skiing, biking, hiking, mountain climbing, rafting, canoeing, and golfing.
+Our region has an amazing range of activities like snowboarding, skiing, biking, hiking, mountain climbing, rafting, canoeing and golfing.
 The unique and warm culture, matched with our remarkable setting, makes Western Mass a great place to live and work.
 In addition, the greater Springfield area is approximately 25 minutes away and offers major city events, Civic Center performances, and professional sports (see the description of the Springfield track for more information).
 Of course, Boston is also within 90 minutes from the Northampton area.
 New York City is approximately four hours away.
 Albany, New York is within two hour's drive.
 The Berkshires, with winter skiing and summer festivals of dance, art, and concert series is less than one hour away.
-Montreal, Canada, is only a 4.5-hour drive.
+Montreal, Canada, is only a 4.5 hour drive.